-3. Determine the formulas of compounds C and D and write the balanced reaction equation between B and C .
+3. Determine the formula between B and C . ne of compounds C and D and write the balanced reaction equation

-Formulae of C : and D :
+C : and D :

 Re action between B and C :

 In 1811, when working with algae ashes, Courtois observed that copper vessels were worn out faster than usual.
-While he was studying this phenomenon, his cat entered the laboratory and spilt the solution of concentrated sulfuric acid on the dry algae ashes: violet vapours instantly came out of the vessel (1, sulfuric acid is the oxidizing agent): iodine (I_2) had just been discovered!
+While he was studying this phenomenon, his cat entered the laboratory and spilled the solution of concentrated sulfuric acid on the dry algae ashes: violet vapors instantly came out of the vessel (1, sulfuric acid is the oxidizing agent): iodine (I2) had just been discovered!
 Iodine was the cause of the copper corrosion (2).
-However, because of the medicinal applications of iodine, Courtois opened a new manufacture to produce it by reaction of algae with chlorine (3).
+However, because of the medicinal applications of iodine, Courtois started manufacturing it by reaction of algae ashes with chlorine (3).

-Nowadays, iodine is prepared from the set of reactants (NO_3^- , I^- , H^+) (4) or (IO_3^- , I^- , H^+) (5).
+Nowadays, iodine is prepared from the set of reactants (NO_3^- , Γ^- , H^+) (4) or (IO_3^- , Γ^- , H^+) (5).

-4. Write balanced equations for reactions 1-5.
+4. Write balanced equations for the reactions 1-5.

-The solubility of iodine is very low in water but increases significantly when iodide ions are added.
-Together they form ions such as the triiodide, I_3^- :
+The solubility of iodine is very low in water but significantly increases when iodide ions are added.
+Together they form ions such as triiodide, I_3^- :

-$$I^{-}(aq) + I{2}(aq) \rightleftharpoons I{3}^{-}(aq)$$ (6)
+$$\Gamma(aq) + I_2(aq) \rightleftharpoons I_3(aq)$$ (6)